cashapp/spirit/README.md

 Spirit is a _clone_ of the schema change tool [gh-ost](https://github.com/github/gh-ost).

 It works very similar to gh-ost except:
-- It only supports MySQL 5.7 and MySQL 8.0 (it is anticipated only 8.0 will be supported once Aurora v2 reaches end of life)
+- It only supports MySQL 8.0
 - It is multi-threaded in both the row-copying and the binlog applying phase
 - It supports resume-from-checkpoint